EdDataScienceEES/tutorial-orla03/index.md

 #create data frame with five new values for height
 new_height <- data.frame(Height= c(90, 100, 110, 120, 130))

-# Use the fitted model to predict the value for Girth based on the three new values for height
+# Use the fitted model to predict the value for Girth based on the five new values for height
+# prediction significance level of 95%
 predictions <- predict(model, newdata = new_height, interval = "predict", level = 0.95) # newdata is the new data frame

 # Combine into a single data frame (using pipes)